The best way to understand why Examine exists is to understand why we started. The following is from our co-founder Sol Orwell:

 The reality of it hit me soon enough: we took a ski lift up a mountain, and after about ten seconds of running around in the knee-high snow, I was gasping for breath, absolutely gassed.

-I co-founded Examine.com seven years ago because I was sick and tired of all the BS that supplement companies and health ‘gurus’ spread.
+I co-founded Examine over ten years ago because I was sick and tired of all the BS that supplement companies and health ‘gurus’ spread.

 They weren’t really interested in factual accuracy; nope, they were far more interested in their claims of a magic cure (and of course, in selling said cure to you).